efrecon/unforge/README.md

 Fetch the content of a forge's repository at a given reference into a local directory.
 This uses the various forge APIs, thus entirely bypasses git.
 You will get a snapshot of the repository at that reference, with no history.
-In most cases, this is much quicker than cloning the reposotory.
+In most cases, this is much quicker than cloning the repository.
 It does not work for private repositories.

 ## Examples